Kunkel, Karen Violetta

 During her years at Michigan State Karen engaged in a number of athletic endeavors.
 She played in the NCAA lacrosse tournament in 1953.
 She also skied on the men’s ski team at MSU and qualified for the NCAA meet, but was not allowed to compete because she was female.
 For years she vowed she would get even for that slight--and she did!
 In 1976 she started the women’s national collegiate ski championships under the aegis of the Association of Intercollegiate Athletics for Women.
 She served as a director of the AIAW championships, as a member of the organization’s National Ski Board, and on the board of directors of the Midwest Collegiate Ski Association.

 In 1953 Karen finished second in the women’s downhill at a meet in Cadillac, Michigan.
 In 1955 she won the women’s downhill skiing championship in a competition at Cadillac.
-In the interval between those two events she played baseball for the Grand Rapids Chicks of the All-American Girls Professional Baseball League (AAGPBL) as a utility infielder for the Chicks in 1953 and 1954.
+In the interval between those two events she played baseball for the Grand Rapids Chicks of the All-American Girls Professional Baseball League (AAGPBL) as a utility infielder for the Chicks in 1953.

 Karen was one of the founders of the AAGPBL Players Association.
 At one time she was an officer in the association.
 Karen served as a technical advisor on the 1992 movie A League of Their Own.
 She helped test different actresses for skills needed to play the sport; advised movie people on the types of uniforms the players wore and some of the baseball terms and language used at the time; and showed some of the actresses with limited baseball backgrounds how to throw and catch the ball.
 Karen said a lot of her advice was not followed.